Urban-Analytics/UTM-Hanoi/_sources/case_studies/eric/eric_lida.md

     the motorbike ban on existing modes of transport but also raises an important question: would the existing road infrastructure keep up?

-**Research theme**

-**Identify which research theme this sits under:**

-Urban analytics

-**People and Partners**
+## People and Partners

-Eric Wanjau, Data Scientist, Leeds Institute for Data Analytics, University of Leeds, UK
+ - Eric Wanjau, Data Scientist, Leeds Institute for Data Analytics, University of Leeds, UK

-Kristina Bratkova, Data Scientist, Leeds Institute for Data Analytics, University of Leeds, UK
+ - Kristina Bratkova, Data Scientist, Leeds Institute for Data Analytics, University of Leeds, UK

-Prof Nick Malleson, Professor of Spatial Science, Leeds Institute for Data Analytics, University of Leeds, UK (Lead Supervisor)
+ - Prof Nick Malleson, Professor of Spatial Science, Leeds Institute for Data Analytics, University of Leeds, UK (Lead Supervisor)

-Prof Alexis Comber, Professor of Spatial Data Analytics, Leeds Institute for Data Analytics, University of Leeds, UK (Co-Supervisor)
+ - Prof Alexis Comber, Professor of Spatial Data Analytics, Leeds Institute for Data Analytics, University of Leeds, UK (Co-Supervisor)

-Dr Minh Le Kieu, Lecturer in Transport Analytics, University of Auckland, New Zealand (Co-Supervisor)
+ - Dr Minh Le Kieu, Lecturer in Transport Analytics, University of Auckland, New Zealand (Co-Supervisor)

-Phe Hoang Huu, R&D Consultants, Hanoi City, Vietnam
+ - Phe Hoang Huu, R&D Consultants, Hanoi City, Vietnam

-Thanh Bui Quang, Faculty of Geography, VNU University of Science, Hanoi, Vietnam
+ - Thanh Bui Quang, Faculty of Geography, VNU University of Science, Hanoi, Vietnam

-Hang Nguyen Thi Thuy, VNU Vietnam Japan University, Vietnam National University, Hanoi, Vietnam
+ - Hang Nguyen Thi Thuy, VNU Vietnam Japan University, Vietnam National University, Hanoi, Vietnam

-**Funders**
+## Funders

 This work has received funding from the British Academy under the Urban Infrastructures of Well-Being programme \[grant number UWB190190\].

-**References**
+## References

 Van, H. T. (2009) Upgrading from motorbikes to cars : Simulation of current and future traffic conditions in Ho Chi Minh City, Journal of